dgterritorio/relatorio.snig/monitor/README.md

 | [110] 7 registered tasks                                                                               |
 +--------------------------------------------------------------------------------------------------------+
 ```
-This table is the output of command `LT` of the command line interface.
+This table is the output of command `REGTASK` of the command line interface.

 When a thread is assigned to a Job method `::ngis::Job::post_task` pulls the first available task from a
 queue and send it to the thread by calling procedure `do_task` in the recipient thread context